 12. Everlane

 Why it’s good: Everlane’s online store has a minimalist design to match its clothing style and brand transparency.
-The brand highlights its focus on sustainability, linking to its impact report on the homepage and directing users to read about its mission right from the navigation bar.
+The brand highlights its focus on sustainability, linking to its impact report on the homepage and providing users with its mission right from the navigation bar.
+It uses the hero image to share a video of its latest campaign.

 What you can steal: